ORNL/faro/README.md

 ```

-In one terminal run the DLIB service.
+In one terminal run the Dlib service.
 When you do this for the first time it
 will create a "faro-storage" directory and will download and extract the machine
 learning models.
 At the end it will print out messages for each started worker:
 "Worker N Started."
-By default the services is started on port localhost:50030.
+By default the service is started on port localhost:50030.

 If using virtualenv,
 ```